 “I hope to return to the United States with a whole new perspective on cultural relations, humanitarian action and academics,” she added.

 Young began studying Spanish as a six-year-old and took up Chinese language study as a Lawrence freshman in 2008.
 Last year she spent six months studying at Capital University in Beijing on the Associated Colleges in China Program.
 Following her year of study in Taiwan, Young hopes to put her language skills to work by pursuing graduate studies in interpreting and translating.

 “My ultimate goal would be working for the United Nations.
 I would find that fascinating,” said Young.
 “But if the U.S. State Department offered me a position, let’s just say I wouldn’t turn it down.”

 Focused on humanitarian service, personal diplomacy and academic excellence, the Rotary Foundation Ambassadorial Scholarships program is one of the world’s largest privately sponsored international scholarship programs.
 Established in 1947, the program has sponsored more than 40,000 scholars and counts among its alumni former U.S. Ambassador to India and 1959 Lawrence graduate David Mulford, former Federal Reserve Chairman Paul Volcker Jr. and Pulitzer Prize-winning film critic Roger Ebert.

 Lawrence University, "Rachel Young Awarded Rotary Foundation Ambassadorial Scholarship for Study in Taiwan" (2011).
 Press Releases.
-Paper 482.
+482.